Skip to content

 Reviewed by the catchment.school editorial team · Last updated 15 March 2026

-King Edward VI King's Norton School for Boys is a academy converter secondary school in Birmingham , serving pupils aged 11–16, with 815 pupils, and a capacity of 800 places.
+King Edward VI King's Norton School for Boys is an academy converter secondary school in Birmingham , serving pupils aged 11-16, with 815 pupils, and a capacity of 800 places.
 The school is currently at or above capacity, making catchment area proximity important for admissions.

 11-16